haraisao/sigclient_py/README.md

 sigclient_py
 ============

-Client module for SIGVerse with Python
+Client module for SIGVerse with Python.
+This library requrire the numpy package to operate Quaternions.